PASTAplus/content-x/templates/resources/data-package-pages.md

 ## Summary Page

 The summary page displays overview information for a data package, and it can be discovered through its DOI and other links.

-### Title

-The title of the data package.

-### Creators

-A list of the data package creators and their affiliations.

-### Publication Date

-The date that the data package was published.
+Overview information on this page includes data package title and abstract, a list of creators, date of publication, and more explained below:

 ### Citation

 The suggested citation for the data package and a button to copy it.
 For more information see  [citing a data package](/templates/resources/citing-data.md).

-### Abstract

-The abstract for the data package.

 ### Spatial Coverage